WEREMSOFT/raylib-wiki-fork/raylib-dependencies.md

 Note that raylib supports multiple platforms and, consequently, not all library dependencies from above are the same for all supported platforms.
 As commented, some of the above libraries included in raylib are single-file header-only libraries (`stb_image`, `stb_image_write`, `stb_image_resize`, `stb_vorbis`, `jar_mod`, `jar_xm`, `glad`, `mini_al`), most of those libraries only depend on the C standard library for the target platform (msvcrt, libc, bionic) and are compiled together with raylib—no need for additional library linkage.

-Despite raylib requires no external dependencies, there are some platform-specific system libraries that require to be linked on examples/games compilation.
+Despite raylib requires no external dependencies, there are some platform-specific system libraries that are required to be linked on examples/games compilation.
 Here it is a table with required libraries:

 PLATFORM | external dependencies | Notes
 --- | :---: | ---